OPERA-Cal-Val/DSWx-SCP-validation-generation/README.md

 <br />
 <br />
 <br />
 Next, we co-located a PlanetScope image acquired on the same day as a NASA Harmonized Landsat Sentinel-2 (HLS) product.
 A notebook for Planet and HLS co-location are located here: https://github.com/OPERA-Cal-Val/calval-DSWx/blob/main/planet_api/Collocation2geojson.ipynb.
-We found a coincedent image acquired on 2021-09-24.
+We found a coincident image acquired on 2021-09-24.
 <br />
 <br />
 <!-- ![Planet_FalseColor](https://user-images.githubusercontent.com/29788365/176041457-1e4d8cf7-009a-4e5c-8a89-27f260cdc9ab.jpg) -->